ianchanning/text-to-pirate/README.md

 ## Configuration

-- **Voices and Instructors:** The `main.py` script contains predefined `reasonable_voices` and `instructors`.
-You can modify these lists in `main.py` to experiment with different outputs.
+The core of the machine is yours to tinker with.
+The `main.py` script holds the lists of `reasonable_voices` and `instructors`.
+Bend them to your will.
+Add new personalities.
+Experiment.

-## Markdown Cleaning
+## (⇌) The Cleansing Ritual: `clean_markdown.py`

-To improve the quality of the text-to-speech output, a `clean_markdown.py` script is included.
-This script is designed to be piped into `main.py` to preprocess markdown content before it's converted to audio.
-It makes the text more listenable by removing non-verbal elements.
+Raw text is messy.
+It's full of digital detritus—links, tags, and other junk not meant for the spoken word.
+To ensure a clean transmutation, we first pass the text through a cleansing ritual.
+This script strips the noise, leaving only the pure essence of the message.

 ### How it Works